 G20 pledge 'ambitious' steps to spur growth, jobs

-After talks in Washington that a US official said focused much on the stagnation in Europe, the financial leaders of the world's biggest economies said the major crises had been overcome but growth was "too weak" and unemployment "too high."
+The financial leaders of the world's biggest economies, after talks in Washington, said the major crises had been overcome but growth was "too weak" and unemployment "too high."

-The G20 "reaffirmed our determination to raise growth and create jobs," the group said in a statement following their discussions on the sidelines of the International Monetary Fund and World Bank spring meetings.
+The G20 "reaffirmed our determination to raise growth and create jobs," the group said in a statement following their meeting on the sidelines of the International Monetary Fund and World Bank spring meetings.

 "We will continue to implement ambitious structural reforms to increase our growth potential and create jobs."

-Among the steps needed is strengthening the eurozone's economic and monetary situation, "including through an urgent movement toward banking union" and bolstering banks' balance sheets.
+Among the steps needed is the strengthening the eurozone's economic and monetary, "including through an urgent movement towards banking union" and bolstering bank's balance sheets.